The EOS1 & EOS4 units will no longer be available, butcan ordered through Eagle Wright.

 cab is offering the same accessories for the new EOS printers and have added another as well.
 Along with the cutter unit, external unwinder, and fanfold brake; cab is introducing a new perforation cutter for materials like shrink tubing.
 There is also a new label sensor which has the possibilities to reflect from below or top.
 Mobile EOS units with battery packs will also be available for the EOS2 and EOS5 printers.

-The first shipment of the new EOS2 and EOS5 model printers are expected on January 23rd, 2019.
-You can download EOS Comparison of Printers which compares the new EOS2 printer to the EOS1 and SQUIX4 model printers.
-Please take a moment to review what’s new on the EOS2 and EOS5 model printers and let Eagle Wright know if you have any questions.
+You can download EOS which compares the new EOS2 printer to the EOS1 and SQUIX4 model printers.
+Please take a moment to review what’s new on the EOS2 and EOS5 model printers and let of Printers know if you have any questions.

 *OPC stands for OLE for Process Control which clearly shows that it comes out of the Microsoft community, based on the OLE and DCOM technology.
 OPC is a Client/Server based communication which means that you have one or more servers that waits for several Clients to make requests.